I know our relationship has had its ups and downs.

 22. Campo Real olives.
-Cured with thyme and garlic, these make a perfect acompaniment to that half bottle of sherry, or a great tapa to go along with a beer anytime.
+Cured with thyme and garlic, these make a perfect accompaniment to that half bottle of sherry, or a great tapa to go along with a beer anytime.
 And it turns out they’re from Madrid!
 I don’t care if you don’t like the olives your mom used to buy WalMart back home, these are different.
 They have denominación de calidad and everything.

 And finally, Spain itself is an amazing country

 23. Like Italy, but better.
 I’ve been to Italy several times.
 My opinion?
 It’s overrated.
 Beaches in Spain are better.
 Italian food is good, but Spanish food is great (and a lot cheaper).
 And the idea that Italian people have more fashion sense than people in other countries is quite exaggerated.
 Which leads us to our next point…

 24. Want Roman ruins?
 We got Roman ruins!
 Italy isn’t the only country with archaeological finds.
 Check out the aqueduct in Segovia; the Roman amphitheater, National Museum of Roman Art and a dozen other things in Mérida; and then take a look at this whole long list of other ruins.
 Apparently, even 2000 years ago the Italians were jumping all over themselves to GTFO of Italy and come to Spain.